Reporting cycle

 The GHGR Scheme provides a framework for reporting and publishing information about CCUS projects, including greenhouse emissions, energy production and energy consumption.
 This data is used to inform our policy and programme development.

-The Measurement Codes of practice is updated annually to reflect improvements in emission estimation methods and to incorporate feedback from industry.
+The Weights and Measures Codes of Practice is updated annually to reflect improvements in emission estimation methods and to incorporate feedback from industry.

 Learn more